- The Basics Of Guitar Improvisation

 It's the same with the guitar: improvising is using existing vocabulary (notes and rhythms) but playing them in a different manner, according to your style.

-It’s certainly possible to improvise without being familiar with the scales but you will still be confronted with two serious problems: first, you won’t necessarily get the results you want, and secondly, the sounds you create won’t necessarily function together.
+It's certainly possible to improvise without being familiar with the scales but you will still be confronted with two serious problems: first, you won't necessarily get the results you want, and secondly, the sounds you create won't necessarily function together - and won't function with the rhythm guitar.

 The Main Scales for Improvising on the Guitar

-The main scales to learn by heart are the pentatonic scale (a scale of five notes + the so-called tonal note of the upper octave), the major pentatonic scale, the minor pentatonic scale, the major scales, the minor scales, the harmonies, and the melodies.
+The main scales to learn by heart are the pentatonic scale (a scale of five notes + the so-called tonal note of the upper octave), the major scales and the minor scales.
+The blues scale won't hurt (and this will come easily).
+It helps to learn how to play guitar arpeggios on all parts of the guitar neck too.

 All of these scales provide the main ingredients to improvisation, but you can already find enough in the pentatonic scales, the major scales, and the natural minor scale.

-The harmonic scales and melodies are more for enhancing your playing.
+The harmonic and melodic minors - and the 'modes' - are more for enhancing your playing.

-To start out improvising, begin with an easy scale, let’s say the scale of C major: play the notes in the traditional order before beginning to work in a different order, begin by “creating” your own sequence while staying with the same notes of the C major scale.
+To learn guitar improvisation, begin with an easy scale, let's say the scale of C major.
+Play the notes in the traditional order before beginning to work in a different order, begin by "creating" your own sequence while staying with the same notes of the C major scale.

 Little by little, you as a guitarist are going to develop an ear for the guitar and you'll find yourself choosing the notes: these are the first steps of improvisation.